 - Keep meetings short

 Timing is everything when it comes to office meetings.
 Do not make the mistake of having a meeting when your employees are least productive.
 It causes your company to waste time and lose money.
-A fun meeting starts with the right time.
+Fun meetings start with scheduling it for the right time.
 You must choose a day of the week and the time of day.

 You want to choose a time when employees are alert.
 Some employees do not like afternoon meetings.
 After lunch, employees tend to get bored and tired easily.
 They are just ready to go home.
 This leaves mornings as the best time to have meetings.